-disastrous collapse in 2014."
 Frontline commanders were observing of ISIS that "They don't fight.
 They just send car bombs and then run away.
 And when we surround them they either surrender or infiltrate themselves among the civilians....Their morale is shaken....Their leaders are begging them to fight, but they answer that it is a lost cause.
 They refuse to obey and run away."
-More generally, concludes one analyst, "They are starting to fall apart.
+More generally, concluded one analyst in 2016, "They are starting to fall apart.
 They're a small movement.
 If you bring them under pressure on half a dozen battlefields at the same time, they can't do it."
-One local tribal leader says, "As soon as they saw our forces, they ran away....Every week they execute four or five members because they refuse to obey orders or try to turn against their leaders."
-In their official urgings of troops to fight on, ISIS leaders have included admissions that they were fighting the "whole world" and would likely "face even greater misfortunes" in the future.
-Also (and oddly): "a drowning person does not fear getting wet."
+One local tribal leader says, "As soon as they saw our forces, they ran away....
+Every week they execute four or five members because they refuse to obey orders or try to turn against their leaders."
+In defense, they seem to rely primarily not on counteroffensives, but on planting booby traps, using snipers, and cowering among civilians.
+Such tactics currently are on view as the Iraqi army and allies seeks to take back the city of Mosul.